Cleaner but Not Clean

 Overloaded sewer systems

 Not all the pollution from urban nonpoint sources is so easily cured, unfortunately.
 There are 132 cities outside Chicago which have combined storm and sanitary sewer systems.
 During a rainstorm, the volume of water rushing through such systems is greater than the sewage treatment plants at their termini are able to handle.
-The stormwater with its incidental load of sewage is thus deliberately flushed into receiving waterways with little or no treatment.
+The stormwater with its incidental load of sewage thus has to be flushed into receiving waterways with little or no treatment.

 A great many of the acute pollution episodes that occur around the state are the result of such overloading of combined sewer systems.
 Cities using combined systems can eliminate overloading by either expanding the capacity of their treatment plants, building separate sewer systems or building lagoons or some other reservoir in which stormwater could be temporarily held until it could be treated at a more leisurely pace after the clouds clear.
 Any homeowner who's guttered a house can appreciate how expensive it is to gutter a whole city; in Peoria, a series of "sumpholes" to store stormwater was expected to cost $40 million.